T-Troll/alienfx-tools/AlienFX-SDK/README.md

 // define color/effect structure...
 AlienFX_SDK::Afx_action c = {0,0,0,225,134,245};

-// Set color for LightID 2 at single device device.SetColor(3, c);
+// Set color for LightID 3 at single device device.SetColor(3, c);
-// But SetColor is a wrapper for SetAction, so next line is equvivalent (also it use info_object devices list object) info_object.fxdevs[0].dev->SetAction(3, &c);
+// But SetColor is a wrapper for SetAction, so next line is equivalent (also it use info_object devices list object) info_object.fxdevs[0].dev->SetAction(3, &c);

 // Or set multiply lights at the same color